 How long does it take to screen a potential employee?

-It all depends on what the client has ordered for investigation, but employee background check reports are typically completed within 48-72 hours.
+It all depends on what the client has ordered for investigation, but employee background check reports were typically completed within 48-72 hours prior to the Covid pandemic.
+Many courts have not yet returned to that completion time.

 If the background check includes Academic and Employment Verification, completion times vary depending on the companies and schools we must contact and their response time.
 Every effort is made to return a completed request quickly without compromising accuracy.